The Gavin Farrell Foundation has trained

 The Gavin Farrell Foundation’s mission is to improve the lives of the vast number of individuals with Post-Traumatic Stress Disorder (PTSD) by increasing access to highly effective forms of treatment and raising awareness about their efficacy.
 By providing training in evidence-based therapy to licensed clinicians and mental health agencies, we help hundreds of therapists better support and deliver the care they need for an enhanced quality of life.

-2024 Update
+2025 Update

-858 Clients treated by GFF Trained Clinicians
+1326 Clients treated by GFF Trained Clients treated by GFF Trained Clinicians During Trainings

-Impact Stories
+Clinician Impact Stories

 “Jose’s” Story